Four Seasons: Variations in American Vitalist Film Comedy

 The refreshment is very much on the surface in and very much throughout Roman Holiday as Ann’s story.

-While there is quite a bit of variation in our examples of Summer Vitalist Comedy, there is also a consistency both of story and of its resultant dynamis to justify our characterizing the Summer-variant dynamis as a refreshing incipient impulse.
+While there is quite a bit of variation in our examples of Summer Vitalist Comedy, there is also a consistency both of story and of its resultant dynamis to justify our characterizing the Summer-variant dynamis as a refreshing if encumbered incipient surge.

 Beyond these generalizations, we are helped by reviewing the technical vitalist humors that contribute to the strong dynamic effect.
 Summer utilizes Langerian Performance.
 The dynamic of Summer is, therefore, active.
 Tableau endings do not lead to an inactive sense of the dynamic but rather allow an activeness to swell in us.
 Of our three examples, On Golden Pond would evoke the least active dynamis, but the tableau ending still reflects a refreshed activism which is carried forward in dynamis.